Potapov-AA/Potapov-AA/README.md

-## Hi everyone 👋
+## Hi everyone, I'm Alexander Potapov👋

-My name is **Alexander Potapov** and I'm into game development!
-But I also like web-development, mostly back-end in Python.</p>
+I'm into game development!
+But I also like web-development, mostly back-end in Python.

 ### 🔭 Skills